cp-algorithms/cp-algorithms/src/graph/hungarian-algorithm.md

 ### The $\mathcal{O}(n^4)$ algorithm

-To avoid ambiguity, we note right away that we are mainly considering the assignment problem in a matrix formulation (i.e., given a matrix $A$, you need to select $n$ cells from it that are in different rows and columns).
-We start indexing arrays from one, i.e., for example, a matrix $A$ has indices $A[1 \dots n][1 \dots n]$.
+To avoid ambiguity, we note right away that we are mainly concerned with the assignment problem in a matrix formulation (i.e., given a matrix $A$, you need to select $n$ cells from it that are in different rows and columns).
+We index arrays starting with $1$, i.e., for example, a matrix $A$ has indices $A[1 \dots n][1 \dots n]$.

-We will also assume that all numbers in matrix A are **non-negative** (if this is not the case, you can always go to a non-negative matrix by adding some constant to all numbers).
+We will also assume that all numbers in matrix A are **non-negative** (if this is not the case, you can always make the matrix non-negative by adding some constant to all numbers).

 Let's call a **potential** two arbitrary arrays of numbers $u[1 \ldots n]$ and $v[1 \ldots n]$, such that the following condition is satisfied: